 B.I.L.
 Marcus Stones: Owner of Stones Family Dental – A Dentist in Salem Oregon

-Brother Quinn Draper: Partner of Croft and Draper Orthodontics – An Orthodonist in Battle Ground WA
+Brother Quinn Draper: Owner of Draper Orthodontics – An Orthodonist in Woodland, WA

 B.I.L.
 Ryan Pierce: VP of a Bank